pmbaumgartner/publaynet-data/readme.md

 This repository is a data processing pipeline intended to download and extract full PDFs sourced from [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet).

-The steps are all documented in the `Taskfile.yml` file, which uses Taskfile.
-This means you can replicate this workflow, but you'll need to install [Taskfile](https://taskfile.dev/installation/) first.
-If you don't want to do that, you can copy/paste the commands in the file into your own terminal, but none of the smart features of taskfile (e.g. checking if inputs have changed) will be available.
+The steps are all documented in the [`Taskfile.yml`](https://taskfile.dev/) file.
+This means you'll need to install [Taskfile](https://taskfile.dev/installation/) to replicate this workflow.
+If you don't want to do that, you can copy/paste the commands in the file into your own terminal, but none of the nice features of taskfile (e.g. checking if inputs have changed) will be available.

 ## Steps